Manitoba farmers can help give birth to the Manitoba Crops alliance during CropConnect planned for Feb. 12-13.

-To pass, two thirds of voters of each organization need to approve it.
+To pass, two-thirds of voters of each group need to approve it.

 For farmers unsure about the proposal, a recording of an earlier webinar is available at www.mbcrops.ca.

 The organizations pushing for the amalgamation say that comparatively tiny organizations like theirs would benefit from being able to pool professional staff and share other resources.
-It would also remove some of the insecurity from organization funding, since a broader basket of crops would be less likely to see dramatic expansions and contractions in acreage-based funding than some have faced in the past.
+It would also remove some of the insecurity from organization funding, since a broader basket of crops would be less likely to see dramatic expansions and contractions in acreage-based funding.